Check to make sure you have the following assignments done, organized, and put in the properly labeled folders.

 A storyboard comprises numerous thumbnail images which outline the flow of your video.
 Each picture has some explanatory notes to help a reader make sense of the storyboard.

 While scripts are text-based, storyboards are visual representations of your video.
 Although it takes time to create one, the benefits are numerous.
+They simplify the planning of your video.
+You can find a clear vision of the video.
+You'll have a more relaxed time editing the end product.
+You reduce the chances of making mistakes.

 Why do you need a storyboard?